ros-infrastructure/buildfarm_deployment_config/README.md

  * Fork this repository and update the configuration.
  * Deploy the forked configuration onto the machines.

-At the end of this process you will have a Jenkins master, an package repository, and N jenkins-slaves.
+At the end of this process you will have a Jenkins master, a package repository, and N jenkins-slaves.

 ## Provisioning

-The following EC2 instance types are recommended when deploying to Amazon EC2.<br/>
+The following EC2 instance types are recommended when deploying to Amazon EC2.
 They are intended as a guideline for choosing the appropriate parameters when deploying to other platforms.

 ### Master